Updated 08.05.2026

 Apply permit from Findata.

-The Regional Administrative Agencies (AVI) have delegated the jurisdiction to Findata.
+The Finnish Supervisory Agency has delegated the jurisdiction to Findata.

 Apply for a data permit